 Scopes of work with Schedule of Pay Items (SPI) greater than $325,000 cannot be direct assigned to an ATC Contractor unless it is a cost share site with the owner portion 25% or greater, a Conditional Closure Agreement or Advanced Cleanup Redevelopment.
 Generally, this situation arises for Source Removal (SR) or Remedial Action Construction (RAC) scopes of work.
 Scopes of work cannot be split or phased to avoid the eQuote threshold.
 Scopes of work for remedial action construction must include 1 quarter of operation & maintenance (O&M).
 Scopes of work for source removal must include necessary resurfacing and well re-installation.

-Contractors can negotiate their SPI contract unit rates down to bring the PO cost below the $325,000 threshold (not including the contingent funding pay item) to retain the site as a direct assignment.
+Contractors can negotiate their SPI contract unit rates down to bring the PO cost below the $325,000 threshold (including the contingent funding pay item) to retain the site as a direct assignment.
 Site Managers must be extra diligent to verify that the scope of work includes all necessary pay items including the 4 quarters of monitoring or O&M because change orders/RFC which would bring the total cost above $325,000 may not be approved.

-Once it is determined that the total cost of the scope of work is greater than $325,000 (excluding contingent funding), the eQuote Specialist will coordinate the preparation of the eQuote in MyFloridaMarketPlace (MFMP).
+Once it is determined that the total cost of the scope of work is greater than $325,000 (including contingent funding), the eQuote Specialist will coordinate the preparation of the eQuote in MyFloridaMarketPlace (MFMP).
 All eligible ATC contractors in the region will be invited to participate and bid for the project.
 The award will be made to the low responsive and responsible bid.

 Low-Scored Site Initiative (LSSI) for sites scored 29 and lower, in which the LSSI Applicant responsible for the eligible petroleum discharge(s) uses the Low-Scored Site Initiative Application & Contractor Selection Sheet to select a qualified Contractor pursuant to Chapter 62-772, F.A.C., Procurement Procedures for the Department of Environmental Protection’s (FDEP) Petroleum Restoration Program (PRP) to implement a LSSI assessment and/or remediation at the site.
 If the applicant is not the real property owner, a copy of the responsible party agreement with the property owner or other documentation demonstrating the applicant’s responsible party status must be submitted with this application.